 The implementation of the goal-setting programme had positive effects at RSM.
 We got significant improvements in the number of credits (ECTS) earned, and in the number of students retained in the study programme – and these effects remained when controlling for age, gender, registration date, personality traits, motivational aspects, and secondary school performance.

-It’s clear that analysing students’ detailed writing about their goals actually predicts study success, and there’s a linear relationship between the extent of students’ participation in the goal-setting programme and their academic performance.
+It’s clear that analysing students’ detailed writing about their goals predicts study success, and there’s a linear relationship between the extent of students’ participation in the goal-setting programme and their academic performance.

-Our programme managers began to notice a difference.
-"We sensed that this cohort was doing much better than previous cohorts," says Prof. Schippers.
-“I wasn’t sure at the time that goal-setting had made the big difference, but at the end of the year we did the maths: our calculations showed that the intervention had led to a 20 per cent improvement overall in number of credits (ECTS) as well as retention.”
+Our programme managers noticed a difference.
+"We sensed that this cohort was doing much better than previous cohorts," says Prof. Michaéla Schippers.
+“At the end of the year we did the math: the intervention had led to a 20% overall improvement in the number of credits (ECTS) and retention.

-You can read much more about our research into goalsetting here.
+You can read much more about our research into goal-setting here.